gustavomedeiross/kill-the-ghost/README.md

 # Kill The Ghost
-This project is a simple vanilla JavaScript and CSS game that I made.
+This project is a simple vanilla JavaScript and CSS game that I've made.
 To store the score, I used localStorage.
 To score it, you have to hover the mouse over the ghost - try to score as much as you can!
 Have fun!

 As I used localStorage, the score will be stored in your PC.
 If you want to clean up, you can copy and paste this command in your browser console: "localStorage.clear();".